 January 1st do a bit of skipping.

 Have a lie down and ache for three days.

 Alternatively buy one of those home gyms.
 They're great for hanging washing on when the realisation sinks in of just how much work is required to become buffed.

 Seriously, exercise is actually good for you and cheap if you just run about a bit.
-It just seems so, well, tedious when you still have an internet connection.
+It just seems so, well, tedious when you still have an internet connection and a brain.

 Write A Novel